 More often than not, a leaky joint is the result of a poor connection from the start.
 PVC cement isn’t glue; it’s a solvent that chemically welds the plastic pieces together to form a seamless bond.
 If the surfaces weren’t properly cleaned and primed, or if the cement was applied unevenly, the weld will be weak and incomplete.
 This leaves tiny channels for water to escape, leading to a persistent drip.
 A secure, leak-free connection depends on careful technique, which is why our team provides reliable workmanship on every job.
 A joint that was installed correctly from the beginning is one that won’t cause you trouble down the road.

-Age and Temperature Changes
+Wear and Tear from Age and Temperature

 While PVC pipes are durable, they aren’t invincible.
 Over time, exposure to the elements and temperature swings can make the plastic brittle.
 As the material expands and contracts with heat and cold, it puts stress on the joints.
 Here in Metro Detroit, freezing temperatures are a major threat.
 When water freezes inside a pipe, it expands with enough force to crack a weakened joint.
 Shifting soil can also strain underground pipes, causing connections to fail.
 Protecting your system with proper pipe insulation is one of the best ways to prevent these age-related failures and avoid the disaster of a frozen pipe.

-High Water Pressure
+Could High Water Pressure Be the Cause?

 Your home’s water pressure might be the silent culprit behind a leaking joint.
 While your plumbing is built to handle standard pressure, anything too high puts constant strain on the entire system, especially the joints.
 This excessive force can push water through the smallest imperfection in a solvent weld, turning a once-secure joint into a slow drip.
 This is a serious warning sign, as that constant stress can cause the joint to fail completely, leading to a burst pipe and significant water damage.
 A sudden leak could signal a bigger issue that requires emergency plumbing attention before it gets worse.